 Business leaders and experts respond to The Spring Statement:

+Business policy: Rain Newton-Smith,?Chief Economist CBIAgainst a hugely uncertain political backdrop, the Chancellor has made an admirable attempt to set out a long-term vision for the UK economy, yet remains shackled by Brexit.
+This year?s forecast downgrade brings the danger of no deal to the UK economy sharply into view.
+It must be avoided.
 In all, The Brexit debate really dominated this year’s Spring Statement, and in reality, proposing other points are useless until we know what’s going on with our decision to leave the EU.

 Property: Marc von Grundherr, Director, Benham and ReevesIt may seem as though the chancellor has come out fighting for UK homeowners, but today?s spring statement was predictably compiled of regurgitated rhetoric and slightly misleading claims where the property market is concerned.
 Of the 220,000 new homes delivered last year, around 10% were, in fact, refurbs not new builds and we remain light years away from the Government?s magic target of 300,000.
 Help to Buy is arguably the poisoned chalice that has seen prices continue to inflate due to the uplift in demand it has fuelled, while new stock delivery remains inadequate.
 This playing field may be re-levelled should we see the ?3bn affordable homes initiative bring the expected 30,000 additional homes, but as is often the case, these cash promises rarely provide a notable return.